GitUser520/ReminderList/README.md

 - As a user, I want to be able to save the current to-do lists as a file.
 - As a user, I want to be able to load previously-saved to-do lists from a file.

+## Phase 4: Task 2

+I have made my Date class robust.
+It now only accepts valid dates (i.e. month and day are valid) rather than any month or day.
+If a call tries to construct a date with an invalid month or day, it will throw an exception.
+Additionally, trying to set the date as an invalid day will also throw exceptions.

+All of the methods in the Date class have a robust design.
+The specific methods that throw exceptions are:

+- Date(int year, int month, int day)
+- setMonth(int month)
+- setDay(int day)
+- setDate(int year, int month, int day)